transdigiware/blockchain/data-residency.md

 ![Creating a separate channel](images/data_res_separate_channel.svg "Creating a separate channel"){: caption="Figure 5.
 Org C and Org D create a new channel using an ordering service located in Germany.
 All data is stored in the country on Ledger Y." caption-side="bottom"}

 In **Figure 5**, Org C and Org D have created a new channel for data that must not leave Germany.
-This requires the creation of a new ordering service located in Germany to ensure that the orderer's copy of the channel ledger is stored inside the country.
+This requires the creation of a new ordering service that is located in Germany to ensure that the orderer's copy of the channel ledger is stored inside the country.
 Since in this case the ordering service, the OrgC-peer, and the OrgD-peer are located in Germany, Org C and Org D can now keep the data public on the channel if they choose, or they could still decide to use private data collections to prevent the full transaction data from being stored on the ordering service.

 Creating a channel with all of the components in one country ensures that all of the data resides within one region, including the key value pairs, the blockchain transaction log, and the hashes of any private data.
 However, this option requires the overhead to maintain a new channel and the costs that are associated with maintaining the ordering service.